-SYNOPSIS – During his ministry, no one recognized Jesus except the demons cast out by him.
-Only in his sacrificial death can his identity and messiahship be understood.
+SYNOPSIS – No one recognized who Jesus was except the demons cast out by him.
+Only in his sacrificial death can his identity be understood – Mark 4:41.

-In his early ministry, the disciples witnessed Jesus authoritatively heal the sick, cast out demons, forgive sins, and, most spectacurlarly, calmed a violent storm on the Sea of Galilee, and all with great authority.
-Yet rather than faith in the Son of God, the powerful miracles produced confusion, fear and the question – Who is this man?
+In his early ministry, the disciples had witnessed Jesus heal the sick, cast out demons, forgive sins, and most spectacularly, calm a violent storm on the Sea of Galilee, and all with great authority.
+Yet rather than faith in the Son of God, these powerful miracles produced confusion, fear, and the question – Who is this man?

-Threaded through the gospel of Mark is the ironic storyline – Until his crucifixion, no human being recognized who Jesus was or acknowledged him as the “Son of God,” with the exception of the sole exception of the demons exorcised by him and a heavenly voice heard by him immediately after his baptism.
+Threaded through the gospel of Mark is the ironic storyline – Until his crucifixion, no human being recognized who Jesus was or acknowledged him as the “Son of God,” with the sole exceptions of the demons exorcised by him and a heavenly voice heard by him immediately after his baptism.

 At his baptism in the Jordan River, a voice from heaven proclaimed him the beloved “Son.”
-Several times, when he exorcised a demon, the “unclean spirit” would recognize him and declare Jesus to be the “Son of God.”
-However, whenever a demon made such an outcry, he silenced it (“For they knew who he was”).
+Several times, when he exorcised demons, an “unclean spirit” would recognize him and declare Jesus to be the “Son of God.”
+However, whenever a demon made such an outcry, he silenced it – (“For they knew who he was”).

-Only at the Cross did one man finally recognize Jesus for who and what he truly was, and this one the very Roman centurion put in charge of the execution squad.
+Only at the Cross did one man finally recognize Jesus for who and what he truly was and, ironically, this was none other than the Roman centurion put in charge of the execution squad.
 When Jesus breathed his last, this pagan officer declared, “Truly this man was the Son of God.”
 He perceived what none of the religious leaders of Israel could see.
 Only when he was crucified did someone begin to understand who he was.

-Years later, when he wrote to the Philippians, the Apostle Paul did not engage in metaphysical speculations about the nature of Christ Instead, he presented his submission even to a shameful death on a Roman cross as the paradigm for Christian conduct within the assemblies of God.
-Jesus “poured himself out, taking the form of a slave,” and he humbled himself by becoming “obedient as far as death, even death upon a cross” – (Philippians 2:6-11).
+Years later, when he wrote to the Philippians, the Apostle Paul did not engage in metaphysical speculations about the nature of Christ Instead, he presented his submission even to a shameful death on a Roman cross as the paradigm for Christian conduct within the assemblies of God – He “poured himself out, taking the form of a slave,” and he humbled himself by becoming “obedient as far as death, even death upon a cross” – (Philippians 2:6-11).

-Near the end of his early ministry, some of the disciples were disputing which of them would be the “greatest” in the kingdom.
+Towards the end of his ministry, some of the disciples were disputing which of them would be the “greatest” in the kingdom.
 Jesus admonished them:

 “Not so is it to be among you, but whoever shall desire to become great among you shall be your minister, and whosoever shall desire to be first among you shall be your slave: just as the Son of Man came not to be ministered unto but to minister, and to give his life a ransom instead of many.”

-“Greatness” in his realm is achieved only in self-sacrificial service to others – Only in this way does a disciple conform his or her life to the pattern set by Jesus.
+“Greatness” in his realm is achieved only in self-sacrificial service to others – Only in this way does a disciple conform to the pattern set by Jesus.
 To follow “the Lamb wherever he goes” means a life of humble service, submission to the will of his Father, and a willingness to suffer for his sake.

-Only in the Cross of Christ are we able to perceive the true identity of Jesus and the nature of his call.
-Resurrection and glory will come for all who follow Jesus, but only after they embrace his Cross.
+Only in the Cross of Christ are we able to perceive his true identity and the nature of his call.
+Resurrection and glory come for all who follow Jesus but only after embracing his Cross.